algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Detailed and specific liabilities
 Plan to reduce liabilities
-Plan describing how to prevent other components, services, and systems from being affected -->
+Plan describing how to prevent other components, services, and systems from being affected --> For employees or the staff who missed the information, the information will be available on the database.
+We will every information on the database , so it'll be easy to rollback or just show the information missed to the concerned people.

 ### 2.7 Alternate Solutions / Designs